 This forest grove is considered a sacred abode of the Mijikenda ancestors, and it’s used as a place of prayer and a source of traditional medicine.

-If you’re still looking for more things to do in Diani, head to Kaya Kinondo Forest.
-It’s a nature lover’s paradise; a center of rich history, and a place for a memorable cultural experience.
+So if you’re still looking for more things to do in Diani, head to Kaya Kinondo Forest.
+It’s a nature lover’s paradise, a center of rich history, and a place for a memorable cultural experience.
 It’s undoubtably one of my favorite attractions in Diani.

 Although Kaya Kinondo Sacred Forest is located off the tourist trail, the hidden gem in Diani is easily accessible.
-You can drive there from Diani or join a guided bike tour.
+You can drive there from Diani or join a half-day nature walk tour.

 9. Visit Colobus Conservation Center